aria-ml/dataeval/docs/source/concepts/Binning.md

   - Assigns one integer per interval of values
 - - Information
   - **Lossless.** The map is one-to-one and invertible
-  - **Lossy.** Many values collapse to one code, irreversibly
+  - **Lossy by design.** Many values share one code, which is what gives the factor a finite alphabet
 - - Choice involved
   - None.
 The distinct values are whatever they are
-  - **The bin edges**, and there is no correct answer independent of the question being asked
+  - **The bin edges.** Which ones are right depends on the question being asked
 - - Applies to
   - Categorical factors, and discrete factors the sample can afford
   - Continuous factors, and discrete numeric factors carrying more levels than the